ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 [`hevm`](https://github.com/dapphub/dapptools/tree/master/src/hevm) incorporates the recently introduced symbolic execution features into its unit testing framework.

-This lets users of the [`dapp`](https://github.com/dapphub/dapptools/tree/master/src/dapp) smart contract development framework prove properties about their contracts using the same syntax and language features that they use to write the contracts themselves.
+This lets smart contract developers formulate and prove properties in Solidity using the  [`dapp`](https://github.com/dapphub/dapptools/tree/master/src/dapp) development framework.
+Formally verifying properties should now be no harder than writing a property based test.
+In fact, it uses almost the exact same syntax!

 In this tutorial we will show how to use these new features to prove properties of your smart contracts.